NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 7.md

 So the crowd was divided because of him.

 ###### 44
-Some of them wanted to seize him, but no one laid hands on him.Debate over Jesus's Claims
+Some of them wanted to seize him, but no one laid hands on him.

+### Debate over Jesus's Claims

 ###### 45
 Then the servants came to the chief priests and Pharisees, who asked them, "Why didn't you bring him?"